-- 1. Go to My Profile > API Access Tokens - 2.
-Click View to the far right of the token you want to delete - 3.
-Click Delete API access token - 4.
-Click Delete to confirm you want to delete the token
+- 1. From the My Profile menu, select API Access Tokens.
+The API Access Tokens menu page appears. - 2.
+Click Delete to the right of the token you want to delete.
+The Delete API Access Token menu page appears. - 3.
+Click Delete to confirm you want to delete the token.